Reel French: Why and How to Watch More French Movies with English Subtitles

 Not only does the “catch a phrase” technique above do great things for pronunciation, but it also helps you to memorize new words.

 Repeating phrases while seeing what they mean in the English subtitles—in addition to seeing it all being played out on-screen—is a perfect combination for learning.
+It’s exactly why FluentU includes both French and English subtitles in their content.

 Keep in mind that subtitles can at times be a bit imprecise, and they’re more meant to give you the gist of things rather than a perfect translation.